-Hopefully you have a nice tight fit in place, and maybe you even need to do some sanding to get the neck in place.
+Hopefully, you have a nice tight fit in place, and maybe you even need to do some sanding to get the neck in place.
 Sand the neck pocket rather than the neck heel, using a sanding block to keep things straight.
-Don't sand the floor of the neck pocket or the heel of the neck, there is a "break angle" incorporated into the routing that we don't want to modify as it sets the string angle over the fret board.
+Do not sand the floor of the neck pocket or the heel of the neck, there is a "break angle" incorporated into the routing that we don't want to modify as it sets the string angle over the fret board.

-Lightly clamp the neck in place being sure to put some padding (cardboard or soft foam) between the clamps jaws and the frets and the underside of the neck pocket.
+Lightly clamp the neck in place being sure to put some padding (cardboard or soft foam), or a wood block with fret grooves cut, between the clamps jaws and the frets and the underside of the neck pocket.
+See following image: